[Home ] [Archive] [ فارسی ]

 2.Department of Sports Physiology, Faculty of Sports Sciences, Arak University, Arak, I.R.Iran. , a-saremi@araku.ac.ir

-Background and Objective: Alzheimer's disease is the most common type of dementia, which is associated with progressive memory loss.
-Given that free radicals and sirtuins are factors involved in the occurrence of Alzheimer's, the aim of the study was to compare the effect of 12 weeks of endurance and resistance training along with sumac intake on the serum levels of SIR3, SIR4 and AMPK in Alzheimer's rats.
+Background and Objective: Alzheimer's disease (AD) is the most common type of dementia that is progressively associated with memory loss.
+Given that free radicals and sirtuins are factors involved in the occurrence of AD, the aim of this study was to compare the effect of 12 weeks of endurance and resistance training combined with sumac supplementation on serum levels of SIR3, SIR4, and AMPK in AD-induced rats.

-Methods: In this experimental study, 49 mice aged 8-10 weeks and weighing 200±30 grams were randomly divided into seven equal groups, including: 1. healthy control, 2.
-Alzheimer's disease, 3.
-Alzheimer's disease by consuming sumac supplement, 4.
-Alzheimer's by performing endurance exercise, 5.
-Alzheimer's by doing endurance exercise and taking sumac supplement, 6.
-Alzheimer's by performing resistance training and 7.
-Alzheimer's patients were divided by doing resistance exercise and taking sumac supplement.
-Then, trimethyltin chloride was injected intraperitoneally to induce Alzheimer's disease.
-Maze test was used to measure memory.
-Sumac was added to the food of the samples at a rate of ten percent and was freely available to them.
-Endurance training of swimming in a special pool for rats and resistance in the form of climbing with weights attached to the rats' tails from a ladder was performed for 12 weeks.
-Then, serum levels of SIR3, SIR4 and AMPK were evaluated by ELISA method.
-Data were analyzed by SPSS software (p<0.05).
+Methods: In this experimental study, 49 rats aged 8-10 weeks and weighing 200±30 g were randomly divided into seven groups of 7, including healthy control group, AD-induced rats, AD-induced rats under sumac supplement, AD-induced rats under endurance training, AD-induced rats under endurance training and sumac supplement, AD-induced rats under resistance training, and AD-induced rats under resistance training and sumac supplement.
+Trimethyltin chloride was used intraperitoneally to induce AD.
+The maze test was used to measure memory.
+Sumac was added to the food of the samples at a ratio of 10% and was freely available to them.
+Endurance training was performed by swimming in a special mouse pool and resistance training by climbing a ladder with weights attached to the tails of the rats for 12 weeks.
+Then, serum levels of SIR3, SIR4, and AMPK were evaluated and compared by ELISA.

-Keywords: Endurance Training, Resistance Training, Rhus, Sirtuins, Adenosine Monophosphate Kinase.
+Keywords: Alzheimer's Disease, Endurance Training, Resistance Training, Sumac, Sirtuin, Adenosine Monophosphate Kinase.

 Type of Study: Experimental | Subject: Sport Physiology